MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/azure-postgresql-migration-extension.md

 ## Run assessment

-Once the assessment extension is installed, the next step is to [connect to PostgreSQL Server instance](postgres-extension.md), collect metadata information from PostgreSQL Server instance and generate an assessment report.
+Once the assessment extension is installed, the next step is to [connect to PostgreSQL Server instance](postgres-extension.md), collect metadata information from the PostgreSQL Server instance, and generate an assessment report.

 1. Go to the connections icon in the menu bar.